 A solution is to go down the wholesale route.
 This leads to big regular orders, less marketing and delivery costs and the ability to forecast your cash flow.

-You might want to try a farmers market concession.
+You might want to try a farmer’s market concession.
 These are great ways to build up your reputation and generate new customers in your local area.

 Can a traditional bakery be successful without these extra sales routes?
 Sure, but you need to get your location spot on without it costing a ridiculous amount in rent.
 Aim for rental costs to be below 10% of your expected turnover, cost your products effectively and maintain a strict budget.

 The fundamental key to running a profitable bakery is to sell your products at the correct price.
-If you use my bakery costing plan you’ll learn how to include all of your expenses in your cost price and base your selling price on how many products you are planning to sell.
+If you use my bakery costing plan you’ll learn how to include all of your expenses in your cost price and base your selling price on how many products you expect to sell.

 The same can be said regarding new lines.
 Expect product requests from your customers, but before you bake them, consider if making them is a good use of your time and whether it matches your existing range/brand.

 Whilst baking your own products is rewarding, becoming a profitable business is difficult.

 Aside from making baked goods, it requires a complex skill set, including the ability to sell, negotiate, control costs, and (perhaps) manage a team.
 Starting a bakery business is an exciting option if you have those skills.